Giridharan-KM/Notes-App/README.md

 ## 🚀 Key Features
 ✅ Create New Notes – Add and manage multiple notes.
 ✅ Edit & Delete Notes – Update or remove notes anytime.
+✅ Toggle Theme - User can Switch the Theme mode to Dark / Light.
 ✅ User-Friendly Interface – Clean and minimal UI for better accessibility.
 ✅ Responsive Design – Works on desktops, tablets, and mobile devices.